jleberle117/Scratch-Assay/README.md

 		6.1.3	Open WoundArea_Main.m\
 		6.1.4	Set location where the study images are located:\
 			6.1.4.1	Parent = 'G:\My Drive\Scratch Assay\Sept03 Scratch';\
+			6.1.4.2	To get the file path to this folder on a PC, simply click in the directory (where open folders are 					displayed) to get the exact file path.
+Paste this path into the above location in MATLAB\
+			6.1.4.3	To get the file path to this folder on a Mac follow these steps:\
+			6.1.4.3.1	Open the Finder application \
+			6.1.4.3.2	Select “View” in the menu bar at the top of the screen \
+			6.1.4.3.3	Check to ensure the “Show file path” option is selected.
+If not, select option.
+If this option is already selected, the option will read “Hide file path”, indicating that the file path bar should already be visible at the bottom of the Finder application\
+			6.1.4.3.4	Once “Show file path” has been selected, the file path bar will appear at the bottom of the Finder application\
+			6.1.4.3.5	Right click on the folder (parent folder for MATLAB analysis) in the file path bar \
+			6.1.4.3.6	Select “Copy ‘name of folder’ as Pathname” \
+			6.1.4.3.7	Open the “Script_WoundArea_Table.m” MATLAB file\
+			6.1.4.3.8	Paste the file path into the “Parent =” line (line 12)\

 		6.1.5	List the folders for each plate found in the study folder:\
 			6.1.5.1	Plate = {'Plate 1', 'Plate 2', 'Plate 3'};\
 		6.1.6	List the folders for each time point found in each plate folder:\